tommasomoretti/nameless-analytics-utility-functions/README.md

-## Get the current Consent Mode values
+## Get the current Google Consent Mode values
 Get the last consent type and values pushed into the dataLayer.

 Usage: